yohasebe/monadic-chat-cli/templates/code.md

 - set the prompt to the "prompt" property
 - increment the value of "num_turns" by 1 and update the property
 - the value of "response" must be one that naturally follows from the past conversation contained in "conversation_history"
+- the "response" value must be suffixed by " _"
 - create a new pair consisting of the prompt and the newly created "response" and insert the pair after all the existing pairs in the "conversation_history"
 - if the response contains program code, the language name must be mentioned in the response
 - program code in the response must be embedded in a code block in a markdown text